daimond113/roblox-rpc/README.md

 # Want to contribute or report a bug?

 Any kind of contribution is welcome!
-You can do that on the <a  href="https://github.com/daimond113/roblox-rpc">GitHub page.</a>
+You can do that on the <a  href="https://github.com/daimond113/roblox-rpc/issues">GitHub page.</a>

+# A problem?
+A question?

+You can ask on my <a href="https://discord.gg/hTanCT5JMp">discord server</a>!